sub0xdai/sub0xdai/README.md

 _"As he thinketh in his heart, so is he" - Proverbs 23:7_

 #### Currently building
-- crypto trading platform with automated risk and position management with ai insights
+trading platform with automated risk and position management with ai insights

 ---